 Finally, make sure that your color correcting monitor is located in a stable viewing environment where the ambient lighting will always be about the same.
-Also avoid working in rooms with brightly colored walls as they will “skew” your color perception to favor the dominate color of the room.
+Also, avoid working in rooms with brightly colored walls as they will “skew” your color perception to favor the dominant color of the room.
 Try to have a neutral gray card or background in your workspace so that you can “refresh” your vision from time to time.
 If using a portable device, make certain to ALWAYS use it connected to AC power.
-Battery powered devices typically dim the display to conserve power, and also vary the brightness depending on ambient lighting conditions.
+Battery-powered devices typically dim the display to conserve power and also vary the brightness depending on ambient lighting conditions.

 Exceptions to the Rule